LAsurvivor/full-stack-web-development/README.md

 # full-stack-web-development
-This is the first assignment of the project.
+This is the exercise2.
+Contents include navbar and so forth.

-The assignment basically includes how to use bootstrap along with css file to furnish the static website.